Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Final Fate - 1942:

 When all those who had assembled on the boat deck had gotten into the lifeboat they intended to get away as quickly as possible in order to avoid the suction as the ship was sinking.
-Just then the 1st engineer was seen standing at the rail, and they urged him to jump, but he appeared to be in shock and did not act.
+Just then the 1st engineer was seen standing at the rail, and they urged him to jump, but he appeared to be in shock and did not react (last seen waving to the survivors, according to the memorandum).
 As the edge of the boat deck was now already in the water, they could not go alongside with the lifeboat again.
 The ship sank head first about 2 minutes after the torpedoes had struck.

 The maritime inquiry was held in New York on Dec.
 15-1942 with the captain and the 1st and 2nd mates appearing.